FilipeS0usa/FilipeS0usa/README.md

 # Filipe Sousa

 ## | StoryTime!
-I'm a cybersecurity student with a strong passion for programming and a focus on secure coding practices.
-I know some in Python, C, Assembly, Bash scripts, and PowerShell scripts.
-But I also have knowledge in MySQL, MongoDB, networking (Cisco and Mikrotik), operative systems (Linux, Linux Server).
+I'm a cybersecurity dev, but in reality an eternal student always eager to learn and with a strong passion for programming, always trying to focus on secure coding practices.
 Most recently I have been addicted to Nix and NixOS.

 ---